huawei-noah/SMARTS/ultra/docs/getting_started.md

     ...
     <level_name>:
       train:
         total:  # The number of training scenarios to generate.
+For dynamic curriculas this value can be set to null
         intersection_types:
           <intersection_shape>:
               percent:  # Proportion of scenarios with this intersection.